Berrigan, New South Wales: Climate

+Berrigan experiences a cold semi-arid climate (Köppen: BSk) with hot summers and cool winters, being slightly cooler than Deniliquin due to its latitude.
+Rainfall is quite low across the year, averaging 443.3 mm, though cloud cover can be great in the winter months.

+In the very limited 10-year period from 1965 to 1975 that Berrigan recorded temperature extremes, the highest recorded was 46.1 °C on 1 February 1968, while the lowest was −4.4 °C on 10 July 1965.

 Education

 Berrigan has a state primary school, with the Catholic primary school having closed at the end of 2020.
 The nearest high school is in Finley, 22 km to the west.
 Oaklands has a Central School, that is a part of the Riverina Access Partnership.

 Sport

-Popular sports in Berrigan include Australian rules football (the town has a team competing in the Picola & District Football League), netball, golf, bowls, and tennis.
+Popular sports in Berrigan include Australian rules football (Berrigan Football Club competes in the Picola & District Football League), netball, golf, bowls, and tennis.
 Horse racing is also popular, with the Berrigan Gold Cup — held on the same day as the Victoria Derby — attracting a large crowd.

 Other attractions

 Held annual on the Sunday of the October long week is the Berrigan Agricultural Show, which has been in existence for over 120 years.
 The annual Show & Shine is held in January.
 A major event previously held in the town was the annual Canola Festival, celebrating the importance of canola to the region.
 Although this event has since ceased, canola is still an important part of the landscape.

 It is also close to the Murray River communities of Barooga and Tocumwal.
 Located between Berrigan and Barooga is 'The Drop', which is Australia's first hydroelectric power station on an irrigation canal, the Mulwala Canal.
 The power station had a generating capacity of 2.5 MW of electricity.

 Once a thriving town with four pubs and the golf club, it has since been reduced to two pubs and the club.

-The aging population is well catered for in such a small town, with world class hospice and respite facilities provided.
-While the town thrives on the farming income generated in the district, it is a very modern, and family-friendly town.
+The ageing population is well catered for in such a small town, with hospice and respite facilities provided.
 In 2013, an Alzheimer's wing was opened, catering to the numerous residents suffering from the disease.

 The localities of Boomanoomana and Mount Gwynne are about 30 km. south.